NickelFace/Network_Engineer/04.OSPF. Basics/OSPF.md

 </code></pre>
 </details>

-Проверяем работу протокола OSPF с помощью ping
+We check the operation of the OSPF protocol using ping

 <details>
 <summary>PC-A</summary>